Who We Are

-Demeter House is a small family run special school offering placements to up to 100 pupils across key stages 1 to 5.
+Demeter House is a small family run SEND school offering placements to up to 100 students across key stages 1 to 5.
 We opened in September 2007 and are currently registered for male students only.
 We offer a high level of care and education for vulnerable children with emotional, behavioural and associated learning difficulties, particularly students with autistic spectrum disorders.
 We are also able to offer residential care for up to 6 students, based on our Upper School site.

 It is expected that these children will already have experienced difficulties in school, community and/or home and will require individualised care and education.
 We offer a high staff to student ratio in a friendly and stable environment.